 Other acts of persecution were reported in China, Egypt, Greece, India, Pakistan (including two atrocious sexual assaults), the United Kingdom, the United States, and Vietnam.
-The UK stories involve the pelting of Scottish Catholic worshippers with eggs and the firing of one of the Queen’s Chaplains for having stated that the reading of a Quranic passage that explicitly denied the divinity of Jesus in a Christian cathedral was inappropriate.
+The UK stories involve the pelting of Scottish Catholic worshippers with eggs and the forced resignation of one of the Queen’s Chaplains for having stated that the reading of a Quranic passage that explicitly denied the divinity of Jesus in a Christian cathedral was inappropriate.
 To his credit this Anglican priest refused to back down.
 Please pray that such clarity will prevail in our willfully confusing times!

 St John and St Columba’s Church, Rosyth, Scotland – courtesy Archdiocese of St Andrews & Edinburgh

 Again, you may read this week’s full report by clicking here.
 Please continue your prayers for our world.

 The report this week (click here to read) is a strange mix of events.
 Christians were reported killed in Egypt, the Philippines [though the report from there is a year old] and the United States.
 The U.S. report involves a mentally ill perpetrator of a mass shooting, and it has taken two weeks to confirm that his motives were in some way anti-Christian.
 Unnamed Christians were killed in Nigeria.